daniele3b/SafeWater/Assignment2/tech.md

 # SafeWater

 ## makefile
-These are the modules used in the system, in particular all modules used about gnrc are used in order to perform the communication between nodes of the network.
+These are the modules used in the system, in particular modules about gnrc are used in order to perform the communication between nodes of the network.
 ```

 USEMODULE += gnrc_netdev_default